Torfield and Saxon Mount Academy Trust SEN Report

 2. How do school staff support learning and how is the curriculum matched to individual needs?

 The IEP is written by the class teacher / form tutor, with input from other teachers and is monitored by the Senior Leadership Team.
 Teachers are supported by a team of teaching assistants.
-In some cases a specific teaching assistant, teacher or class group will be identified in order to provide specific individual or small group support.
+In some cases a specific teaching assistant, teacher or class group will be identified in order to provide specific individual or small group support during the day.
 In many cases we would plan to deliver additional support in class, thereby minimising the need for pupils to come out of a lesson to receive support.
 The class teacher / form tutor will discuss the IEP with parents and carers at consultations or at any time a change is made to the plan.
 Changes to the IEP may be made when a pupil's circumstances change and support is required to cope with this, or if the pupil is not making sufficient progress in an identified area, or if an intervention or additional programme is required.

 The progress and well-being of all pupils is regularly monitored.
 Pupils are set challenging short term and long term targets in all curriculum areas.
 Both schools have very effective systems in place to monitor progress of individuals and groups.
 Pupil progress and attainment is compared with pupils of the same age and starting point across the country to ensure we know if our pupils do at least as well as, if not better than, other pupils with similar characteristics.

 The governors of the school are regularly kept up to date with the school's systems for monitoring progress and well-being and are informed of current levels of pupil progress and attainment.
+They make visits to the schools to see these systems in action.

 3. How will I know how my child/young person is doing and how I can support their learning myself?